Erbology

 Anyone who has made banana bread will know that it’s key to have extremely ripe, or better, overripe bananas to make this cake.
 You should be able to mash the banana into a fairly even paste using only a fork and minimal effort.

-Thus, banana bread become our favorite method of using up bruised bananas, and it has remained that way ever since.
+Thus, banana bread become our favourite method of using up bruised bananas, and it has remained that way ever since.

 Banana bread through the ages